nbielak/studyguidenotes/algorithms.md

     parent of each vertex, except root, contains value > value of that vertex

 If we have binary heap of N elements, its height will not be taller than O(log N)

+## Heap Sort

+heap is nothin more than a binary tree with some additional rules
+    heap structure
+        left to right
+    ordered as max or min heap

+heap sort alg is a sorting technique that is based exclusively upon a binary heap data structure
+    find largest el and sort it at the end of an unsorted collection

+select root node of a heap and add to end of array

+Process:
+    1. Build a heap from all of the data

+    2. swap root with furthest value and pop

+    3. heapify